masgeek/android-signing-plugin/README.md

 Note that this plugin assumes your Android build has produced an unsigned, unaligned APK.
-If you are using the Gradle Android plugin to build your APK, that means a previous Jenkins build step probably invoked the `assembleRelease` task on your build script and there were no `signingConfig` blocks that applied to your APK.
+If you are using the Gradle Android plugin to build your APK, that means a previous Jenkins build step probably invoked the `assembleRelease` task on your build script and there were no [`signingConfig`](https://developer.android.com/studio/publish/app-signing.html#gradle-sign) blocks that applied to your APK.
 In that case Gradle will have produced the necessary unsigned, unaligned APK, ready for the Android Signing Plugin to sign.
-Your unsigned APK will then likely have the standard `-unsigned.apk` suffix, in which case the plugin will replace the `-unsigned` component with `-signed` on the output APK.
-Otherwise, the plugin will just insert `-signed` before `.apk` in the unsigned APK name.

 ### Output Signed APKs

-As of version 2.2.0, there two choices for the location where a _Sign APKs_ build step will write signed APKs.
+As of version 2.2.0, there are two choices for the location where a _Sign APKs_ build step will write signed APKs.
 You can change this behavior by clicking the _Advanced_ button in the _Sign APKs_ step form group of a Freestyle job, and checking the desired radio button in the _Signed APK Destination_ group.
-* _Output to unsigned APK sibling_ - The new and default choice writes the signed APK to the same directory where the input unsigned APK resides.
-This option is useful when you want to use your Gradle build script to do something like publish the signed APK, because the signed APK ends up in the same location the Android Gradle plugin would have placed it.
-The signed APK file name will only have a `-signed` component if the input unsigned APK has the standard `-unsigned` component, as the Android Gradle plugin's signed APKs do have a `-signed` component.
+* _Output to unsigned APK sibling_ - The new and default choice writes the signed APK to the same directory where the input unsigned APK resides, the same as the standard Android Gradle build would do.
+This option is useful when you want to use your Gradle build script to do something like publish the signed APK in a Gradle build step after your _Sign APKs_ build step runs.
+The standard Gradle Android plugin build should produce an unsigned APK named with the `-unsigned.apk` suffix.
+In that case, the _Android Signing Plugin_ plugin will simply remove the `-unsigned` component to create the signed APK file name.
+Otherwise, the plugin will insert `-signed` before `.apk` in the unsigned APK name.
+For example, `myApp-release-unsigned.apk` becomes `myApp-release.apk`, whereas `myApp-forElmo.apk` becomes `myApp-forElmo-signed.apk`.
 * _Output to separate directory_ - The original behavior writes signed APKs to a directory named like `SignApksBuilder-out/my-app-unsigned.apk/my-app-signed.apk`, where `my-app-unsigned.apk` is a directory named after the unsigned input APK.